Students, fans pack Gampel Pavilion for UConn watch party

 Doors opened an hour before the game started.
 A sea of blue and white filled the stands.

-The campus band and cheerleaders were on the court getting the crowd energized.
+The campus band and cheerleaders were on the court, energizing the crowd.
 Jonathan the Husky was in the center of all the excitement.

 “The atmosphere is so great,” said student Madison Sargeant.
 “The UConn community is brought together by basketball.
 It’s so exciting to celebrate with everyone.”

-Students and fans had to buy a ticket to get into the watch party.
+Students and fans had to buy tickets to the watch party.
 The event was sold out for the game.
-While fans watched the game on the stadium’s Jumbotrons, some hopes this would be the second time they can witness victory.
+While fans watched the game on the stadium’s Jumbotrons, some hoped this would be the second time they could witness the victory.